-Although the area is baron and flat it is surrounded by a ridge of mountains.
+Although the valley is baron and flat, the entire areas is surrounded by a ridge of mountains.
 These weren’t particularly visible when we went due to the low winter cloud but in the summer you can see the Atlas mountains surrounding the ecolodge.

 Traditional Berber Houses

-There are eight individual, traditional Berber houses built on site that each accommodate between one and six people.
+There are eight individual, traditional Berber houses built on-site that each accommodates between one and six people.

 The windows are typically small and only allow a small amount of light in.
 This keeps the heat out and the cool in.
 Ceilings are often made with bamboo stalks, the trunks of olive trees and covered with rocks and more mud plaster.